nihilistcat/arch-geronimo/README.md

 The installation process is aimed for new Arch users and closely follows the beginners installation guide (see ArchWiki).

-The current version is able to install arch linux to a MBR harddrive with one root and one swap partition and it uses the grub boot loader.

-You can set up a primary user with sudo privileges alongside the root account, and install opensource/proprietary drivers / desktop environments / synaptics etc.
+Current features:
+* Install Archlinux on a MBR disk with one swap and one root partition.
+* Set up locale/timezone/hostname and user with root privileges
+* Install AUR helper yaourt
+* Perform fontconfig patch 'infinality' for better font rendering
+* Install Xorg server, synaptic input drivers and one base DE (gnome, cinnamon, kde, xfce or lxde)
+* Install intel drivers plus nvidia/amd drivers (proprietary or open-source)

 There is no support for advanced features like UEFI/GPT.
 But, due to the modular structure a simple script can be written to achieve this task.